 As men/male-identified people, many of us are raised to seek resolution with violence or aggression.
 When it comes to a problem we are facing, the depression and rage is turned either outward or inward.
 The conversation of men and suicide is a large one that needs to be discussed more.
 Whatever demons Kurt battled (his past, his health, struggles with fame and the other factors we will never know), his response ultimately was to direct destruction inward and end his life.

 Unfortunately, for some men who try rebel, reject and tear down narrow ideas of being a man, that energy can also become self-destructive or destructive external behaviour.
 Either way, the trail of hurt ends up impacting everyone.

-We need to fight for the freedom for everyone to embrace the best, healthiest version of themselves.
-We need to show, teach, and help men to find permission to express the wide and diverse spectrum of their humanity
+We need to fight for the freedom for everyone to embrace the ideal and healthiest version of themselves.
+We need to show, teach, and help men to find permission to express the wide and diverse spectrum of their humanity…

 …so that we may all find nirvana.